peritext/peritext/specification/files/doc-document_syntax.md

 <p>I'm  being <span class="glossary-element" term="rhetorics" >rhetorical</span></p>
 ```

+(todo : find the more standard-friendly way to record glossary entries in html - schema ?)

 ## Inline quotes

+Inline quotes should be indicated in html as span elements.

 ```
 He said "leave me"
 ```

 Should translate to :

 ```